microsoft/azure-percept-advanced-development/tutorials/pytorch-from-scratch-tutorial/pytorch-from-scratch-tutorial.md

 // is implement a GOCVParseUnetForSemSegCPU, GOCVParseUnetForSemSegGPU, and a GOCVParseUnetForSemSegVPU
 // function.
 All the other code would remain the same.
 //
-// In our case, we are going to do everything in this function the CPU, since there's not really
+// In our case, we are going to do everything in this function on the CPU, since there's not really
-// any acceleration needed for this, and because our VPU on the device is occupied running
+// any acceleration needed for this, our device cannot make use of the VPU for general programming,
-// the neural network and doing a few other things.
+// and because our VPU on the device is occupied running the neural network and doing a few other things anyway.
 //
 // So we will just create a single kernel, and it will run on the CPU.
 GAPI_OCV_KERNEL(GOCVParseUnetForSemSeg, GParseUnetForSemSeg)